Configuration Files

 hyprmoncfgd --monitors-conf /path/to/monitors.conf --hypr-config /path/to/hyprland.conf

-Before writing anything, hyprmoncfg parses your hyprland.conf and confirms it contains a source line that includes the target monitors.conf.
+Before writing anything, hyprmoncfg confirms Hyprland includes the generated monitor file.
 This catches a surprisingly common problem: a tool writes a config file that Hyprland never reads, so nothing happens and you’re left wondering why.

 What gets written

-When you apply a profile (via TUI, CLI, or daemon), hyprmoncfg writes monitors.conf with either monitorv2 { } blocks (Hyprland 0.50+) or legacy monitor = lines, depending on your Hyprland version.
-Workspace rules are included when workspace planning is enabled in the profile.
+When you apply a profile (via TUI, CLI, or daemon), hyprmoncfg writes the active generated monitor file.
+Legacy configs get monitors.conf with either monitorv2 { } blocks (Hyprland 0.50+) or legacy monitor = lines, depending on your Hyprland version.
+Lua configs get monitors.lua with hl.monitor({ ... }) and hl.workspace_rule({ ... }) calls.

-monitors.conf is generated output. hyprmoncfg fully manages and rewrites the target file on every apply.
+monitors.conf and monitors.lua are generated output. hyprmoncfg fully manages and rewrites the active target file on every apply.

 Do not put unrelated Hyprland settings in that file.
 Keep blocks like render, cursor, misc, and env in other sourced config files.